 What is tick-borne encephalitis

-Tick-borne encephalitis is a viral natural focal infection that is transmitted after tick bites and mainly affects the central nervous system.
+Tick-borne encephalitis is a viral natural focal infection that is transmitted after tick bites and primarily affects the central nervous system.
 The causative agent of tick-borne encephalitis belongs to the Flavivirus family of viruses, which are transmitted by arthropods.

 This virus has the following features: